9 MIN READ

 Imagine that your team is responsible for one part of a major project, and you've pulled out all the stops to finish it.
 Trouble is, the project has stalled because another team, with different priorities, hasn't completed its own section of the work.

 It's a frustrating, maddening, but all too familiar situation – one that often arises when teams work in isolation, or don't fully understand how their objectives relate to those of other departments.

-This is where Deming's System of Organizational Knowledge is useful.
-This model helps you think about your organization from a general perspective, so that you can meet your team's objectives in a way that is consistent with your organization's goals.
+This is where Deming's System of Organizational Knowledge can be useful.
+It encourages you to think about your organization as a whole, so that you can pursue your team's goals in a way that is consistent with your organization's overall objectives.